jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 2. Figure out if it is possible to create a different parser for genbank records downloaded via browser for those currently missing CDS.

+Tried to extract RIT sequences by locating protein with translation of ICEs for all reading frames, many protein simply not present in entire set of translations.
+Protein sequences do not seem to match the DNA sequences.

+Instead, just blasted proteins against strain to find location.
+Went to genbank and expanded range to find trio.
+Took start and stop from the range containing the trio.
+Aligned mesorhizobium rits and they were the same.
+Only get one blast hit despite triplicate of double RIT segment.

+Trying to finish RIT finder script.
+Still finding weird issues:
+- "47118329" -> "Column `locus_tag` doesn't exist."
+- "339284117", "737980678", '1980667557' ->  "Error in gzfile(file, "rb") : invalid 'description' argument"

+#### Sunday, July 18th

+- Trying to process all genbank files with `rit_finder` (P2_A5)

+- Trying to figure out how to answer Nicole's qs about ICEs' RITs.

+Bordetella RITs:

+RITs 1,2,3 - identical - except for insertion in RIT 3
+RITs (1,2,3) vs 4 - different

+Mesorhizobium

 ##### TO DO

 - Find all RITs